CNURobotics/flexible_navigation/README.md

 Flexible Navigation
 ===================

-Flexible Navigation is a modular rework of the ROS Navigation stack that allows a user to graphically chain together states in a state machine to essentially create their own navigation stack to suit any need.
+Flexible Navigation is a rework of the ROS Navigation stack into independent modules that interface with [FlexBE] compatible state implementations.
+These allow a user to graphically chain together states in a state machine to essentially create their own navigation stack to suit any need.

+This allows for supervisory and sliding autonomy within navigation, and better control over contingencies and recovery behaviors.

 About
 -----

-This system provides specific navigation planning and path following capabilities based on the ROS Navigation [move_base] packages and is compatible with base_global_planner and base_local_planner.
+This system provides specific navigation planning and path following capabilities based on the ROS Navigation [move_base] packages and is compatible with any base_global_planner and base_local_planner plugin.

 A ROS node wrapper for each plugin type provides several ActionLib interfaces to [FlexBE] state implementations.